MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-crashes.md

 # Upload crashes via API

 You can upload a crash report if you don't want to use our SDK or develop for a custom platform.
 Upload a [crash](~/diagnostics/index.md#crashes), [error](~/diagnostics/index.md#errors), or attachment log to App Center and view the details in the App Center Diagnostics UI.
-The following sections will explain how to upload [crashes](~/diagnostics/upload-crashes.md#upload-a-crash-report), [errors](~/diagnostics/upload-crashes.md#upload-an-error-report), and [attachments](~/diagnostics/upload-crashes.md#upload-an-attachment) and the specificities of Apple and Custom OS and platforms.
+The following sections will explain how to upload [crashes](~/diagnostics/upload-crashes.md#upload-a-crash-report), [errors](~/diagnostics/upload-crashes.md#upload-an-error-report), and [attachments](~/diagnostics/upload-crashes.md#upload-an-attachment).

 > [!NOTE]
 > App Center only accepts up to 60 crashes and handled errors per minute per unique app.
 We will not ingest any crashes or errors that exceed this limit.